-- ❖ Timing is flexible Ideally 2 months, but any time after one month is fine - Allow enough time for caregiver to connect with services, but do not wait so long that contact information is outdated - ❖ Inform caregivers at the first visit, ideally after the Initial Survey. - You may need to collect contact information (i.e. email addresses) and/or consent to contact families (i.e. text messaging). - ❖ The 2 surveys are not connected they are both anonymous and un-trackable - Caregivers do not need to complete the Initial Survey to be eligible to take the Follow-Up Survey, so it should be offered to everyone. - ❖ Be flexible try multiple/hybrid approaches - ❖ Incorporate surveys as part of existing follow-up routines (esp. phone calls). - ❖ Use volunteers and interns limited staff time and provides neutral 3rd party
+- ❖ Timing is flexible Ideally 2 months, but any time after one month is fine - Allow enough time for caregiver to connect with services, but do not wait so long that contact information is outdated - ❖ Inform caregivers at the first visit, ideally after the Initial Survey. - You may need to collect contact information (i.e. email addresses). - ❖ The 2 surveys are not connected they are both anonymous and un-trackable - Caregivers do not need to complete the Initial Survey to be eligible to take the Follow-Up Survey, so it should be offered to everyone. - ❖ Be flexible try multiple/hybrid approaches - Example centers call and offer to send survey by email or do over the phone - ❖ Incorporate the survey as part of existing follow-up routines (esp. phone calls). - ❖ Use volunteers and interns limited staff time and provides neutral 3rd party